States Parties

 Given that the Treaty of Asuncion is open to new additions of other States Parties of the Latin American Integration Association (ALADI), Venezuela* was established as the first Latin American State to adhere to the constitutive treaty in 2006 and more recently, Bolivia in 2015.

-The Protocol of Accession of Bolivia to MERCOSUR was signed by all of the States Parties in 2015 and is currently in the process of being incorporated by the congresses of the States Parties.
+The Protocol of Accession of Bolivia to MERCOSUR was signed by all of the States Parties in 2015.
+The Instrument of Ratification was delivered by Bolivia in July 2024 and has a term of up to 4 years to incorporate the normative acquis of the bloc.

 Entry of new member States